 PID stands for “proportional, integral, derivative” and is a way to address some issues with the above model.
 Namely, there are two issues that we want to address:

 Consider the case in which we are undershooting our target value.
-We can detect that we’re undershooting if the error is accumulating too fast - in other words, our error isn’t going down fast enough.
-We can add another term to the controller which takes this into account, using the integral of the error.
+We can detect that we’re undershooting if the error isn’t going down fast enough.
+The way we do this is by adding an additional term which accounts for the accumulated error using integration.

 Here’s a few temperature curves for an undershooting proportional controller, with different integral controller coefficients.